mleykamp/BoardGames/PITCHME.md

 @color[blue](Plant Vine Card)
 @ol[list-bullets-black](false)
 - Play where it won't exceed the field limit.
-- Keep all grape values visible.
+- Keep values visible.
-- You will produce 1 red and or 1 white from vine totals.
+- You will eventually produce 1 red and/or 1 white from vine totals.
 - BONUS: plant second vine card.
 @olend